 As the system observes outcomes and corrections, it becomes more accurate over time.
 This creates consistent categorization across channels like email, chat, and forms, helping support teams scale efficiently while gaining clearer insight into common problems and trends.

-Why manual ticket categorization breaks at scale?
+Why does manual ticket categorization breaks at scale?

 Manual categorization depends on speed and judgment.
 As ticket volume increases, tagging becomes inconsistent, slow, and error-prone.